tony-schndr/br35ba56.datapower/README.md

 ```

 ## Using this collection
-This collection uses an httpapi plugin that utilizes the DataPower REST Management Interface, ensure it is configured, ref IBM DataPower Documentation
+This collection uses an httpapi plugin that utilizes the DataPower REST Management Interface, ensure the interface is configured, ref IBM DataPower Documentation

 Log into the datapower CLI and run:
 ```